-English students are required to proactively read all print texts, present their findings to the class through oral and multi-modal presentations, and develop sophisticated imaginative, inter-pretative and analytical responses.
+English students are required to read all set texts, present their findings to the class through oral and multi-modal presentations, and develop sophisticated imaginative, interpretative and analytical responses.

-- · critical thinking skills
+- critical thinking skills

-- · media literacy skills
+- media literacy skills

-- · how to construct a range of texts
+- how to construct a range of text types

-- · written and oral presentation skills
+- written and oral presentation skills

-- · how to study a range of text types

-- · how to deconstruct texts

-- how to examine texts from a range of perspectives

-- · textual analysis

-- · essay writing
+- essay writing skills

-ideal for entrance to university courses requiring English and also of benefit to a range of arts/humanities courses
+Ideal for entrance to university courses requiring English and also of benefit to a range of arts/humanities courses.